ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - Update Model Extractor tool.
 Now copes much better with the different formats for check file paths.

 v0.6.1-Beta:
     - Bugfix for Ief Resolver and Model loader.
-    -
-    - Main release notes available below:
-    - Big change to single model load user interface.
-Got rid of all of the ugly tables and replaced it with a navigable tree.
-Same colour schemes etc still apply.
-    - Moved New Entry tab into a separate widget to attempt to reduce the amount of code in the LogIT.py.
-    - Fixed bug in new version downloader copy settings process.
-It should now copy settings across properly.
-    - Added additional message to new version downloader to let the user know if it has been successfull and instruct on what to do next.
-    - Some more work on fixing result/check/log paths so that they load properly.
-      There is probably still some work to do here.
-    - Update Model Extractor tool.
-Now copes much better with the different formats for check file paths.

 v0.6.2-Beta:
     - Bugfix for loading a 1D only model when 2D scheme is set to None.
 Previously